nix-community/cache-nix-action/README.md

 This action is based on [actions/cache](https://github.com/actions/cache) and has all its inputs and outputs (see [Cache action](#cache-action)).

+When there is a cache hit, restoring it is faster than downloading multiple paths from binary caches (see [ci.yaml](.github/workflows/ci.yaml) and related [Actions](https://github.com/deemp/cache-nix-too/actions/workflows/ci.yaml)).

 ## Other approaches

 Discussed [here](https://github.com/DeterminateSystems/magic-nix-cache-action/issues/16) and [here](https://github.com/nixbuild/nix-quick-install-action/issues/33).